-- National end of key stage assessments are used to identify strengths and areas for development. - Monitoring of the subject through, planning, learning walks, lesson observations, book scrutiny and pupil discussions to measure outcomes in writing in all year groups.
+- National end of key stage assessments and end of term assessments are used to identify strengths and areas for development. - Monitoring of the subject through, planning, learning walks, lesson observations, book scrutiny and pupil discussions measure outcomes in reading.
 Strengths are celebrated and areas for development are acted upon. - Teacher subject knowledge is reviewed through lesson observations, drop-ins, pupil questionnaires and book monitoring.
-This information is used to plan staff meetings and external training opportunities. - Marking and reading assessments are completed by the teacher (verbal as well as written) inform next steps and planning. - Clear outcomes for individual lessons and sequences of lessons, ensures that children understand what is expected and how to make progress against specific criteria.
+This information is used to plan staff meetings and external training opportunities.

+- Marking and reading assessments are completed by the teacher (verbal as well as written) inform next steps and planning. - Clear outcomes for individual lessons and sequences of lessons, ensures that children understand what is expected and how to make progress against specific criteria. - Termly reading assessments take place to inform next steps that are discussed, where appropriate with children. - Quality first teaching corrects misconceptions within lessons and children are targeted with additional support to diminish differences.

-• C Termly assessments take place in Reading and Writing to inform next steps that are discussed, where appropriate with children.
-Quality first teaching corrects misconceptions within lessons and children are targeted with additional support to diminish differences. school aims to support all families and the wider community.
-Any queries or concerns regarding idual policies will be considered on an individual basis.
+Our school aims to support all families and the wider community.
+Any queries or concerns regarding individual policies will be considered on an individual basis.